László Kubala

-László Kubala (10 June 1927 – 17 May 2002) was a Czechoslovak and Hungarian professional footballer.
+László Kubala (10 June 1927 – 17 May 2002) was a professional footballer.
 He played as a forward for Ferencváros, Slovan Bratislava, Barcelona, and Espanyol, among other clubs.
 Regarded as one of the greatest players in history, Kubala is considered a hero of Barcelona.
-A Hungarian national by birth, he also held Czechoslovak and Spanish citizenship, and played for the national teams of all three countries.
+He was born in Hungary but also had Czechoslovak and Spanish citizenship, and played for the national teams of all three countries.

 Kubala was noted for his quick and skilful dribbling, composed and powerful finishing, and accuracy from free kicks.
 During the 1950s, he was a leading member of the successful Barcelona team, scoring 280 goals in 345 appearances (including unofficial goals).
 During the club's 1999 centenary celebrations, a fan's poll declared Kubala the best player ever to play for the Spanish club.
 After retiring as a player, he had two spells as coach of Barcelona and also coached both Spain's senior national team and Spain national under-21 football team.

 Early life and career

 Childhood and youth

 Kubala was born in Budapest, as were his parents, who came from mixed backgrounds.
 His mother, Anna Stecz, a factory worker, had Polish and Slovak roots, while his father, Pál Kubala Kurjas, a bricklayer, was Slovak.
 Kubala described himself as a "cosmopolitan".
 He began his career as a junior player with Ganz TE, a factory team that played in the Hungarian third division.
 At the age of 11, he was playing in teams with other players who were three to five years older.
 At the age of 18, he signed for Ferencvárosi where he was a teammate of Sándor Kocsis.
 In 1946, Kubala moved to Czechoslovakia, allegedly to avoid military service, and joined Slovan Bratislava.
-In 1947, he married Anna Viola Daučíkova, the sister of the Czechoslovakian national coach, Ferdinand Daučík.
+In 1947, he married Anna Viola Daučíkova, the sister of the Czechoslovak national coach, Ferdinand Daučík.
 In 1948, Kubala returned to Hungary, again to allegedly avoid military service, and joined Vasas.